 “My mother saw what I failed to see.
 I can’t correct the years already gone.
 But I can correct what happens now.”

-The next week, Ethan did what wealthy men too often avoid: he made his remorse practical.
+The next week, Ethan did something wealthy men too often avoid: he made remorse practical.

-He rewrote Grace’s contract, with the help of a lawyer of her choosing, not his.
+He rewrote Grace’s contract with the help of a lawyer she chose, not one he assigned.

 He doubled her salary.

-He gave her paid leave she had never taken because no one had ever told her, sincerely, that the house could survive without her for a while.
+Added paid leave she had never taken because no one had ever sincerely told her the house could survive without her for a while.

-He converted the small downstairs office into a bright sitting room for staff breaks, with real chairs, proper meals, and a table no one would ever be asked to earn.
+He converted the small downstairs office into a proper sitting room for staff breaks, with real chairs, good light, and a table no one would ever be asked to earn the right to use.

-On Sunday morning, before the staff arrived, he made coffee himself and set out two plates at the kitchen table.
+On Sunday morning, before anyone else arrived, he made coffee himself and set two plates at the kitchen table.

 When Grace came in and saw them, she stopped in the doorway.